 Attica Zoological Park

 As a member of EAZA (European Association of Zoos and Aquaria), the Attica Zoo is deeply committed to environmental conservation and participates in programs aimed at the protection of endangered species, including captive breeding programs.
-Special educational programs and guided tours for school children are regularly conducted by the zoo to raise awareness on the importance of protecting wild life.
+Special educational programs and guided tours for school children are regularly conducted by the zoo to raise awareness of the importance of protecting wildlife.
 The Zoo also offers facilities for hosting children's picnics and parties as well as business events.

 Also read the: Interview of Attica Park in Greeka.com